 Technology is a tool that makes new architectural opportunities possible.
 For example, the advent of PCs distributed the computing power to devices other than the large central computer.
 A cooperative relationship formed between these technologies, which is now typically referred to as a two-tier or client-server relationship.
 The PC now controls the interface to the user, so this new client device initiates requests to the central computer, which now plays the role of a server.
-A server is primarily passive; it waits for a request, processes the request, returns a response, and waits for another request.
+A server is primarily passive and waits for a request, processes the request, returns a response, and waits for another request.

+A significant aspect of this change is the distribution of responsibilities.
+What is the value or benefit of this set-up?
 On a simple level you can picture the total system need as a spectrum that runs from access to raw data, through logic that interprets the data, to presentation of the information.